Class of 2014

 When she wasn’t buried in books, Iona was learning about the world in more immediate ways—mostly through service.
 She spent the summer after her freshman year at a children’s home and hospice in rural South Africa, and returned the next summer to intern with Educo Africa, an NGO whose mission involves leading backpacking trips for at-risk youth in the mountains north of Cape Town.
 During the school year in South Bend, Iona volunteered with Triple C, a rock climbing and outdoor program for youth, Reins of Life, a therapeutic horseback riding program for mentally and physically disabled youth, Imani Unidad, an HIV/AIDS Prevention, Education and Advocacy Center, and Take Ten, an anti-violence program for youth at the Center for the Homeless.

-Iona received a Master of Eduation through Notre Dame's Alliance for Catholic Education, while teaching English and AP Art History as well as coaching the women’s Varsity Lacrosse team at Tampa Catholic High School in Tampa, FL.
-After graduation, she relocated to Phoenix to teach a Humane Letters course at Scottsdale Prep, a charter school in the Great Hearts Academies network, founded to provide a rigorous classical, liberal arts education for all students.
+Iona received a Master of Eduation through Notre Dame's Alliance for Catholic Education, while teaching English and AP Art History as well as coaching the women’s varsity lacrosse team at Tampa Catholic High School in Tampa, FL.
+After graduation, she relocated to Phoenix to teach a humane letters course at Scottsdale Prep, a charter school in the Great Hearts Academies network.
+She now works as an English teacher and vollyball coach at The Thacher School, her alma mater, in Ojai, California.

 - Areas of Study: Electrical Engineering